Nenkai/ffxvi-modding/docs/tutorials/nex/nxd_editing.md

 Nex files are pretty much the database of the game.
 Originally in Excel form, SQEX converts them into a binary format named `.nxd` (sister of FF14's `.exd`).

+!!! tip

+    * Some tables are described [here](tables.md)
+    * Refer to the [table layouts here](https://github.com/Nenkai/FF16Tools/tree/master/FF16Tools.Files/Nex/Layouts) for the column value types.
+Note: this has been mapped mostly manually. **Please contribute!** Many columns are still unknown.

 ## Requirements

 * :material-github: [FF16Tools](https://github.com/Nenkai/FF16Tools) - **It is recommended to always use the latest version as column names will be renamed.**